Pramilashanmugam/groovemates_frontend/README.md

 - Epic 4: The Post Page
 - Epic 5: The Profile Page
 - Epic 6: Reporting a Post
-- Epic 7: Reporting a Comment
+- Epic 7: Reporting a Comment (was not implemented due to time constrain)
 - Epic 8: Share a Post
 - Epic 9: Followers and following